yao008/yao008.github.io/_pages/nice.md

 ### What I Offer:
 - Resources: Full scholarships covering study and living in Hong Kong, plus access to advanced research facilities.
-- Guidance: Hands-on mentorship with clear direction.
-For outstanding students, I also offer ample freedom and opportunities for growth.
+- Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer ample freedom and opportunities for growth.
 - International Connections: Strong ties with leading researchers and institutions worldwide.
 I will help you build international academic connections.
-- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued.
-Say no to 996; embrace sustainable productivity.
+- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued. **Say no to 996; embrace sustainable productivity.**

 ### What I Expect from You:
-- Strong self-motivation and ability to quickly learn from new fields.
+- **Strong self-motivation and ability to quickly learn from new fields.**
 - Academic background in computer science, AI, electrical engineering, electronic information/communication engineering, mathematics, or related fields.
-Candidates from '985 / QS Top 80 universities' or '211 universities + strong publication records' are especially encouraged due to committee considerations.
+Candidates from *``985 / QS Top 80 universities''* or *``211 universities + strong publication records''* are especially encouraged due to HKU committee considerations.
 - Relevant research experience and coding ability demonstrated through papers, projects, or competitions.
 - Responsibility, reliability, and good communication skills.